 FELT

-FELT is a feature film which premiered at Fantastic Fest 2014 to rave reviews and the New Wave Best Actress award for Amy.
-It’s presently streaming on Netflix.
+FELT is a feature film which premiered at Fantastic Fest 2014 to rave reviews and the Next Wave Best Actress award for Amy.

-The American Film Institute has this to say about the film: Amy, a San Francisco artist, is haunted by a recent trauma that was inflicted by men in her life.
+From the American Film Institute : Amy, a San Francisco artist, is haunted by a recent trauma that was inflicted by men in her life.
 As she veers dangerously close to a complete emotional and psychological breakdown, she plunges into the world of her art as a coping mechanism.
 She re-appropriates the male form by creating an alter ego that assumes power and domination.
 When Amy meets Kenny, a seemingly nice, down-to-earth guy, she decides to open herself up to him, hoping he can restore her faith in mankind.
 Blurring the line between narrative and documentary, director and co-writer Jason Banker uses the real-life art and experiences of co-writer and actress Amy Everson to craft a feminist film, which confronts rape culture and the micro-aggressions that women face on a daily basis in male-dominated spaces.

 Everson is equal parts charming and dark, intense and silly, and the way she fiercely shares her fragility makes her a completely engaging protagonist.
-Everything about Everson, from her toy-strewn room to her voice, makes you love her. – Badass Digest / Devin Faraci
+Everything about Everson, from her toy-strewn room to her voice, makes you love her. – Birth.
+Movies.
+Death. / Devin Faraci

 …oh my god you’ll love her in this movie. – Ain’t It Cool News / Harry Knowles